KiyoshiMu/Edema-Prediction/README.md

 First, we computed the distance in one patient (the distance between one patient's two parts) and the distance in different patients (the distance between one patient and the other patient) of each feature.
 Distances are judged by absolute difference.
 Figure 4 shows the result.

 To compare the distance in one patient and that in different patients, we done the following analysis. 'wavelet-LHL_firstorder_Variance', 'wavelet-LHL_firstorder_Entropy', 'wavelet-LHL_glcm_Contrast', 'wavelet-LHL_firstorder_Skewness', 'wavelet-LHH_glcm_Correlation', 'original_firstorder_Kurtosis', which are selected previously, are utilised to represent the image features of sliced unilateral cerebral edema radiomics images.
-The values are standardised by Formula 1 first.
+The values are standardised by standardization
+$$
+z = \frac{x - \mu}{\sigma}
+$$
+with mean:
+$$
+\mu = \frac{1}{N} \sum_{i=1}^N x_i
+$$
+and standard deviation:
+$$
+\sigma = \sqrt{\frac{1}{N} \sum_{i=1}^N (x_i - \mu)^2}
+$$
+ first.
 Then the weights of features are adjusted by the absolute value ratio of t-statistic, i.e. multiplying 1.2298782178898857, 1.0662763400478648, 0.9940534971423753, 0.9739126591525356, 0.8938536400797659, 0.8420256456875721, respectively.

 Many studies use Euclidean distance to analyse the similarity of two staff, especially images (Eamoraphan, 2003; Li and Lu, 2009; Shabrina, 2011).
-Therefore, the distance of images is calculated by Minkowski Distance ($\left(\sum_{i=1}^n |x_i-y_i|^p\right)^{1/p}$) on norm (p) = 2, i.e. Euclidean distance.
+Therefore, the distance of images is calculated by Minkowski Distance
+$$
+\left(\sum_{i=1}^n |x_i-y_i|^p\right)^{1/p}
+$$
+ on norm (p) = 2, i.e. Euclidean distance.
 The distance between one patient’s sliced cerebral edema and these from other patients are represented by the mean of all distances between it and each of other patients'.
 As Figure 5 demonstrates, the distance of two unilateral cerebral edema images from one patient are significantly smaller than the mean of distances between one and unilateral cerebral edema images from different patients.
 Two-tailed T-test outputs P-value= 0.0002.

 Figure 4
 ![Figure 4](pics/figure4.png)